privateprep/coding-space-website/src/pages/programs/summer-camps.md

       galaxy!

       Our summer coding camp features **field trips to tech companies**, so that our young STEM lovers can see where the magic happens, **project-based coding** to launch their coding skills into orbit, and plenty of **outdoor fun** to get their minds and bodies moving.
-This summer we're excited to introduce **The Lift-Off Lab** into the lineup that will inspire young innovators to use their ingenuity, creativity, and leadership skills to build, create, and invent.
+In the afternoons, they'll experience **The Lift-Off Lab** where they'll be inspired to use their ingenuity, creativity, and leadership skills to build, create, and invent.

        Learn more and register below!
     fgColor: "#9de2dd"